DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/fundamentals.md

 - `BarSeries`
 - `PieSeries`

-To visualize extra elements such as the axes, grid and legend, use the following plugins:
+Use the following plugins to visualize extra elements such as the axes, grid, and legend:

-- `ArgumentAxis` - renders an argumment axis
+- `ArgumentAxis` - renders an argument axis
 - `ValueAxis` - renders a value axis
 - `Grid` - renders a grid
 - `Legend` - renders a legend